 - 1. Consent to the change advisors must be obtained from both the assigned and prospective faculty advisor. - 2.
-Discuss with both, obtain signatures, and submit Change of Advisor form and/or Committee Approval form as documentation. - 3.
+Discuss with both, obtain signatures, and submit Committee Approval form as documentation. - 3.
 Student must submit these changes on the iPOS.
-Changes will be recommended for approval only when required forms are onfile. - 4.
+Changes will be recommended for approval only when required forms are on file. - 4.
 The student will be notified through MyASU when the request has been approved by Graduate College.